pac4j/dropwizard-pac4j/README.md

 A [Dropwizard](http://www.dropwizard.io/) bundle for securing REST endpoints using [pac4j](http://www.pac4j.org/).

+Versions <= 4.x are based on Dropwizard v1.x while versions >= 5.x are based on Dropwizard v2.x (JDK 11).

 ## Usage

 `dropwizard-pac4j` provides two components which must be integrated into